mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_models.rst

 Cb
     Blue Chroma.
 This value measures how blue a color is versus how yellow it is.

 This color space is often used in photography and in (correct) implementations of JPEG.
-As humans you're much more sensitive to the lightness of colors, and thus JPEG tries to compress the Cr and Cb channels, and leave the Y channel in full quality.
+As a human you're much more sensitive to the lightness of colors, and thus JPEG tries to compress the Cr and Cb channels, and leave the Y channel in full quality.

 .. warning::